 All vehicles must be parked at the designated access points identified on the map or at a boat ramp if accessing the area by boat.
 Vehicles should not be parked blocking gates.
 All vehicles must visibly display the vehicle parking tag while parked in the area.
 It is a violation of federal regulations to drive a vehicle through, around or beyond a restrictive sign, recognizable barricade, fence, or traffic control barrier.
 Use of off-road vehicles is prohibited in hunting areas.
 Unauthorized use of vehicles or ATV’s may constitute trespassing and/or revocation of hunting permit.

 Each permitted hunter must complete an online or printable hunter activity survey.
 Surveys must be entered by June 1 even if you did not hunt during the season.
 These surveys will be used to generate a hunter success report that will be available to interested hunters.
-Failure to complete a hunter activity survey may result in the hunter being blocked the following hunting season.
+Hunters are required to record the gender of all game taken such as: waterfowl, white-tailed deer, feral hogs and wild turkeys, while hunting on Whitney and Aquilla Lake hunting units.
+Failure to record such information may result in a hunter being blocked the following season.
+Failure to complete a hunter activity survey will result in the hunter being blocked the following hunting season.

 Violators of any of these provisions are subject to a fine and/or loss of hunting privileges.
 By accepting a hunting permit, hunters agree that they have been furnished a copy of the rules, understand its entirety and agree to comply with all applicable state and federal laws.